Who We Are

 The following sets of guidelines for the community, for content, and for authors should be observed when building Purdue e-Pubs collections:

 Setting up a community and a series is easy.
 Librarians can provide assistance with decisions on access, description, and customized looks for a series.
-The Libraries and the University Copyright Office also welcome your copyright questions and the Scholarly Repository Specialist is available to demonstrate repository functions such as document upload.
+The Libraries and the University Copyright Office also welcome your copyright questions and the Scholarly Publishing Specialist is available to demonstrate repository functions such as document upload.

 The Libraries provide support to administrators and depositors of all Purdue e-Pubs communities.